kolpakov-p/zod-to-nestjs-graphql/README.md

 }
 ```

-And it will generate the following GraphQL schema:
+And it will produce the following GraphQL schema:

 ```graphql
 enum AuthType {